 - Equity models let the crowd buy a “share” in your business.
 Investors know they won’t receive any return unless the business sees a profit or you sell it.
 Equity models typically contain rules on what power investors might have and how their ownership of the business will be handled.
 Crowdfunding via equity isn’t the same thing as going public with a corporation, though.

-To chose the right option, you need goals and plans.
+To choose the right option you need goals and plans.
 The rewards model works well if you have an interesting product idea people can get excited about and share with others.
 The debt and equity models may work better for business ideas that are solid and offer a good chance of return but aren’t as exciting for the consumer.

 Some crowdfunding sites you can use include: